How KIN works and where to buy, sell and trade it

 Should I buy KIN?

-Investors might want to look a few years down the line before buying and should consider the slim chances of anyone ever actually needing to pick up KIN in bulk from an exchange.
+Purchasers might want to look a few years down the line before buying and should consider the slim chances of anyone ever actually needing to pick up KIN in bulk from an exchange.